My decades of award-winning professional stills photography were an excellent platform from which to begin telling stories in video.

-I enjoy pre-visualizing what your video will look like, the impact it will have upon your target audience - how I will light each scene and use subtle camera angles and movement to further express the details and emotions of the story.
+I enjoy pre-visualizing what a video will look like, the impact it will have upon the target audience - how I will light each scene and use subtle camera angles and movement to further express the details and emotions of the story.

 Here are some examples of my recent video productions.

 Jaclyn Steele in Concert

 This 22-minute performance of phenominal talent Jaclyn Steele has five original songs and a bit of the story behind her singing and songwriting.
 Jaclyn lives and performs in and around Scottsdale, Arizona.